kbknapp/Clapp-py/README.md

 $ myapp.py -c other.conf
 ```
 When you check the `context['-c']` the value will be `other.conf`

+**Note**: You shouldn't set a default value for flags (i.e. Args that take no additional arguments, and are not positional) because they already default to `False`.

 #### Additional Arguments (`args_taken`)
 If your arguments needs additional positional arguments you can define how many to expect here. i.e. if you define a `-c <some_file>` you can set the `args_taken` to 1.
 When you choose a number greater than 0, all valid positional arguments directly following your switch (i.e. -c or whatever) will be stored in a list inside the context dict